What Is Narcissistic Personality Disorder?

 Because there are additional features of narcissistic personality disorder that vary significantly from person to person, there is disagreement around the exact criteria needed for the diagnosis.

-Models outside of the DSM–5 delineate several subtypes of NPD with the core features listed above and also include:
+Models outside the DSM–5 delineate several subtypes of NPD with the core features listed above and also include:

 - Identity disturbance that involves a highly rigid, overinflated, and fragile sense of self which requires constant feedback confirming their superiority